arjun5604/BIG-DATA-ANALYSIS/README.md

 **MENTOR NAME**: NEELA SANTHOSH

-Internship Task 1: Analyzing Flipkart Big Billion Days Product Sale Dataset Using PySpark on Google Colab
+Internship Task 1: Analyzing Flipkart Big Billion Days Product Sale Data Using PySpark on Databricks

-For my first internship task, I undertook an extensive analysis of the Flipkart Big Billion Days product sale dataset.
-The dataset, sourced from GitHub, offers a wealth of information about product categories, pricing, discounts, ratings, and other key metrics, making it a suitable choice to showcase the power of PySpark for analyzing large datasets.
-The primary objective of this task was to demonstrate the scalability and efficiency of PySpark for processing and deriving insights from big data.
+As part of my internship at Versa Controls, I undertook a data analysis task leveraging PySpark and Databricks to explore the Flipkart Big Billion Days product sale dataset, which I sourced from GitHub.
+This task aimed to showcase the scalability and efficiency of PySpark in handling large datasets while utilizing the collaborative and powerful capabilities of Databricks as a unified analytics platform.

+Objective
+The primary goal of this task was to analyze the Flipkart Big Billion Days sales data to extract meaningful insights about sales trends, product categories, pricing strategies, and customer preferences.
+By processing this large dataset using PySpark, I sought to demonstrate the framework's ability to handle data-intensive operations with scalability and speed.
+Databricks provided a seamless environment for development, collaboration, and visualization of results, making it an ideal choice for this analysis.

 Dataset Overview

-The Flipkart Big Billion Days dataset consists of diverse product categories and associated attributes like product names, categories, discounted prices, original prices, customer ratings, and reviews.
-These attributes provide an excellent opportunity to analyze customer buying behavior, product popularity, and the impact of discounts during one of the largest online sale events in India.

-Environment and Tools Used

-I utilized Google Colab for this analysis, a cloud-based platform that integrates seamlessly with PySpark and provides the computational resources required for handling large datasets.
-The integration of Google Colab with PySpark eliminated the need for a local Hadoop or Spark cluster, streamlining the development process.
-The combination of PySpark and Google Colab allowed me to focus solely on the analysis, leveraging the parallel processing capabilities of PySpark to manage the dataset efficiently.
+The dataset contains detailed information about products sold during Flipkart's Big Billion Days sale.
+It includes key attributes such as product names, categories, prices, discounts, ratings, and customer reviews.
+Additionally, there are timestamps capturing when the sales occurred, enabling temporal analysis of sales trends.
+The data's volume and diversity made it an excellent candidate for showcasing the power of distributed computing tools like PySpark.

-Steps and Methodology
+Tools and Technologies

-1. Data Ingestion
-The first step was loading the dataset into Google Colab.
-Using PySpark’s DataFrame API, I imported the dataset from GitHub and explored its structure.
-PySpark’s capabilities in handling large data files in various formats (CSV, JSON, etc.) made the ingestion process straightforward and efficient.

-2. Data Cleaning and Preprocessing
-Data cleaning was an essential step, as the raw dataset contained missing values, duplicates, and inconsistencies.
-I utilized PySpark’s DataFrame operations to handle these issues, such as removing duplicates, filling null values, and converting data types to ensure consistency.
-This preprocessing step ensured the data was ready for meaningful analysis.
+1. PySpark: A Python API for Apache Spark, PySpark enabled me to perform distributed data processing, allowing me to process the large dataset efficiently.
+With its extensive library of functions, I conducted data cleaning, transformation, and analysis seamlessly.

+2. Databricks: This cloud-based platform provided an integrated environment for my analysis.
+Its ability to handle notebooks, collaborate in real-time, and execute Spark jobs simplified the workflow and enhanced productivity.

+3. Visualization Libraries: I used Matplotlib and Seaborn for data visualization, integrated within Databricks notebooks to present the insights in an easy-to-understand format.

+Key Steps in Analysis
+1. Data Ingestion: I imported the dataset into Databricks using PySpark's capabilities to read large CSV files efficiently.
+The dataset was loaded into a distributed data frame for further processing.

+2. Data Cleaning: This step involved handling missing values, removing duplicate entries, and ensuring consistency in data types across columns.
+String and numeric transformations were applied to make the data analysis-ready.

-3. Exploratory Data Analysis (EDA)
+3. Exploratory Data Analysis (EDA):
-Using PySpark, I conducted an in-depth exploratory data analysis to uncover patterns and trends.
-Key insights from this step included:

-Identifying the most popular product categories during the Big Billion Days sale.
+Analyzed the most popular product categories during the sale.

-Analyzing the average discount percentage across categories to determine which categories offered the highest savings.
+Examined pricing trends and the effect of discounts on sales.

-Studying the relationship between customer ratings and the discount percentage to understand if deeper discounts correlated with higher ratings.
+Investigated customer ratings and reviews to understand satisfaction levels.

-4. Advanced Analysis and Visualization
-I implemented advanced data analysis techniques to derive actionable insights.
-For example, using PySpark’s SQL module, I queried the dataset to identify high-performing products and underperforming categories.
-Additionally, I created visualizations in Google Colab using Matplotlib and Seaborn to complement the analytical results.
-These visualizations included bar graphs, heatmaps, and scatter plots, which highlighted sales trends and customer preferences.

-5. Scalability Demonstration
-One of the key objectives was to demonstrate PySpark's scalability.
-By leveraging PySpark’s distributed computing capabilities, I processed the dataset significantly faster than traditional methods.
-This step underscored the advantages of using PySpark for large-scale data analysis tasks.
+Studied temporal trends to identify peak sales hours and days.

+4. Feature Engineering: I created new features such as discount percentage, price-to-rating ratio, and sales frequency for a deeper understanding of sales dynamics.

+5. Performance Optimization: Leveraging PySpark's parallel processing, I optimized operations such as joins, aggregations, and filters to ensure scalability and efficiency.

-Outcomes and Insights
+Insights and Findings

-The analysis provided valuable insights into customer buying behavior during the Flipkart Big Billion Days sale.
-Some key takeaways included:

-Electronics and fashion products emerged as the top-selling categories.
+1. Product Trends: Certain categories, like electronics and fashion, showed higher sales volumes.

-Products with discounts in the range of 40-60% received the highest customer ratings.
+2. Discount Impact: Products with discounts between 40-60% were the most popular, suggesting an optimal discount range for customer engagement.

-A significant correlation was observed between product ratings and sales volume.
+3. Customer Preferences: Highly rated products had a significant impact on customer buying decisions, with a positive correlation between ratings and sales.

+4. Temporal Trends: The first and last days of the sale witnessed a significant spike in purchases, with late-night hours showing the highest activity.

+Challenges and Solutions
+Large Dataset: Processing the voluminous data required efficient partitioning strategies in PySpark.
+Missing Values: Missing or inconsistent data entries were handled using PySpark's imputation and filtering techniques.
+Visualization: Rendering large-scale data visualizations was challenging but was managed by aggregating data into smaller, meaningful subsets.

 Conclusion

-This internship task was an excellent opportunity to explore PySpark’s capabilities for big data analysis.
-By leveraging the Flipkart Big Billion Days dataset, I demonstrated my ability to clean, process, analyze, and visualize large datasets efficiently.
-Using Google Colab as the development environment simplified the integration with PySpark and provided the necessary computational resources.
-This task not only honed my technical skills but also deepened my understanding of customer behavior and sales trends, laying a strong foundation for my career in data analysis and data science
+This task demonstrated the potential of PySpark and Databricks in analyzing large datasets effectively.
+By processing and analyzing the Flipkart Big Billion Days sales data, I gained valuable insights into customer behavior and sales patterns.
+This experience has not only strengthened my data analysis skills but also highlighted the importance of scalable tools in modern data-driven environments